snkas/ns3-basic-sim-intro/chapters/2_discrete_event_simulation.md

     division of `int a = 10 / 100;` rounds to `a=0`.
 Discrete event simulation also happens
     at fixed time granularity, so even if you set an event to 0.3 nanoseconds in the future, if the granularity is 1 nanosecond, the event will either be 0 or 1ns in the future.

+* **Pre-process/pre-calculate as much as possible**

+  If you have values which you can calculate beforehand which remain the same for each experimental run, it might be worthwhile to pre-calculate these, and then read in the pre-calculated values from file at the start of each ns-3 run.
+Depending on the task, the pre-calculation you might want to do on many machines or in a more convenient programming language other than C++ (with e.g., better libraries available).

+  For example: if you have a 20000-node network, pre-calculating and saving routing state in file might save you a lot of time each run.

 ## Next chapter